RaphaelRibes/GeCKO-MTruncatula/VARIANTS_CALLING/README.md

 # VARIANTS CALLING

-This VARIANTS_CALLING workflow generates a vcf file from bam files obtained after mapping the cleaned sequences.
-This workflow use GATK for call the variants.
+This VARIANTS_CALLING workflow generates a vcf file from bam files obtained after mapping the cleaned sequences to a reference genome.
+This workflow uses GATK to call variants.

 ### The VARIANTS_CALLING workflow's steps
 1) An index of the provided reference is created if it does not exist yet.
 2) A dictionary of the provided reference is created if it does not exist yet.
 3) The list of chromosomes or contigs in the reference is created for the GenomicsDBImport step
-4) Variants calling by sample > with GATK - HaplotypeCaller
+4) Variants calling by sample is performed with the GATK HaplotypeCaller function
-5) Create data base from Variants calling by sample and the list of chromosomes or contigs in the reference > with GATK - GenomicsDBImport
+5) A data base from variants calling by sample is generated with the GATK GenomicsDBImport function, and a list of the reference's chromosomes or contigs is created
-6) Variants calling for all samples ( population) from GENOMICSDBImport to vcf file >  with GATK - GenotypeGVCFs
+6) Variants calling for all samples (population) if performed with the GATK GenotypeGVCFs function, creating a single vcf file

 ![](https://github.com/BioInfo-GE2POP-BLE/CAPTURE_PIPELINES_SNAKEMAKE/blob/main/readme_img/VariantsCalling_Workflow.jpg?raw=true)